personium/ansible/3-server_unit/README.md

 * Prepare the SSL certificate and private key separately
 \* Create and use self-signed SSL certificate unless the official SSL certificate is not available.
 Following is the self-signed ssl certificate creation procedure.
+Common Name value should be the unit domain name.

 ```console
     # cd /root/ansible/resource/web/opt/nginx/conf